DmitriiK/pdf-summary/launch_instructions.md

 This will process messages from the Azure Queue, summarize PDFs (placeholder), and update the database.

 ## Notes
-- The Gemini summarization is a placeholder.
-Integrate the real API as needed.

 - All configuration is in `.env` and `config.py`.
-- Uploaded PDFs are stored in the `uploads/` directory.
 - Results are persisted in SQLite (`pdfs.db`).